Hutchison sees little room for concession on Orange Austria deal

-VIENNA (Reuters) - Hutchison Whampoa 0013.HK said it saw little scope for more concessions to gain Brussels’ approval of its agreed 1.3 billion euro ($1.7 billion) takeover of Orange Austria FTE.PA, as it already plans to offer network access to rivals at cost price.
+VIENNA, Sept 24 (Reuters) - Hutchison Whampoa said it saw little scope for more concessions to gain Brussels’ approval of its agreed 1.3 billion euro ($1.7 billion) takeover of Orange Austria, as it already plans to offer network access to rivals at cost price.

 The planned merger has attracted close scrutiny from the European Commission, as it would cut the number of mobile operators in Austria to three from four - which the Commission is reluctant to allow for fear of reducing consumer choice.